Answering The Call For Power Telephone: (518) 245-4400 Mon-Thurs 7:00 a.m. - 5:30 p.m. EST

 The Company will investigate any matter reported pursuant to this Code and, upon a determination by the Corporate Secretary or, for matters involving executive officers or directors, a determination by the Audit Committee or the Board, that a violation has occurred, will take appropriate disciplinary and corrective action, up to and including termination with cause.
 Employees are required to cooperate in any investigations into possible violations of this Code or any other Company policy and failure to do so may result in termination.

-XVIII.
+XIX.
 Non-Retaliation

 It is your obligation to report issues regarding possible violations of business regulations or this Code when you suspect in good faith that a violation may have or might occur.
 No Employee will be retaliated against for making a good faith complaint or bringing inappropriate conduct to the Company’s attention, for assisting another Employee in making a good faith report or for cooperating in an investigation.
 Any Employee who engages in retaliatory conduct in violation of our policies will be subject to disciplinary action, up to and including termination of employment.
-If you reasonable believe retaliatory conduct has occurred, you must report such conduct to the Corporate Secretary or, in the case that an executive officer or director is involved, alternatively the Chairman of the Audit Committee or the Board.
+If you reasonably believe retaliatory conduct has occurred, you must report such conduct to the Corporate Secretary or, in the case that an executive officer or director is involved, alternatively the Chair of the Audit Committee or the Board.

-XIX.
+XX.
 Waiver

 Any Employee (other than an executive officer or director) that desires to be exempted from a particular section of this Code must first seek approval from the Corporate Secretary.
 In the case of executive officers and directors, waivers may only be granted by the Board, with only the independent members voting, and will be promptly filed and/or disclosed as required by all applicable securities or other laws, rules or regulations or the requirements applicable to American Stock Exchange issuers or such other exchange or system upon which the Company’s securities are listed, quoted or traded.

-XX.
+XXI.
 Other Policies Regarding Employment

 This Code is supplemental to, and not in place of, the policies and procedures contained in any policies, procedures or agreements that the Company may implement or execute from time to time with respect to its employees, officers and/or directors.